Your water needs. .

 https://merlin-digital.com/green-magic-homes.html ) make possible in raw desert.
 The installation is in the Research Technology and Innovation Park adjacent to the American University of Sharjah, Sharjah, United Arab Emirates.
 It is a venture of Merlin Green Magic Homes and KII/Suns River at the University Park.

 After centuries of failure, there is finally a way to use solar power to desalinate salty water, produce pure water for home and farm use and have housing in raw desert.
 The project feeds seawater, produces distilled water and dry salt and demonstrates a whole new concept in economical desert living.
 We’ll let the site speak for itself. https://youtu.be/8z57_vOEGVM

 For information about this new player in the water/food/housing market contact Sharad Bachani at [email protected] or (971) 04 380 6660 or Hill Kemp: at [email protected] US 318-315-1534.

 Feeding only salty water and sunshine the installation in Sharjah, UAE at the American University of Sharjah Innovation and Researcch Park is producing food at truly miraculous rates.
 The unique combination of technologies and growing techniques are producing food in raw desert at unprecedented rates.
 This can revolutionize food production for millions of people around the world.
 Site Tour: https://youtu.be/_x6F1rxmGJI

-He said that such a system will provide sufficient water to irrigate a shaded area of approximately 130m2 (1,400 ft2), adding, “The UAE has an initiative to assist its citizens that live in rural areas.
-Our stills will help ensure that those residents have an adequate water supply.”
+Inventor Hill Kemp added, “The UAE has an initiative to assist its citizens that live in rural areas.
+Our stills will help ensure that those residents have an adequate water and food supply.”